 Thanksgiving Salad

-This salad has so much going on in terms of color, flavor, texture, and a definite fall/winter/holiday vibe.
+This simple salad has so much going on for seasonal ingredients in terms of color, flavor, and texture.
+It has a definite fall, winter, and holiday vibe.

 Prep Time: 20 minutes